Resilient Urban Centres and Surrounds (RUCaS)

 The RUCaS program, led by ICEM and partners, sought to scale successful NbS practices from Thailand and Viet Nam and apply them in Cambodia and Lao PDR.
 The project engaged local stakeholders to identify priority actions and align opportunities for hybrid NbS investments.
 It demonstrated local applications and economic benefits of NbS, supported scaling efforts for broader regional impact, and strengthened institutional partnerships and capacities.
 Through this four-stage approach, RUCAS promoted sustainable urban planning models that integrated NbS, improved water resilience, and fostered long-term collaboration among urban authorities in the Mekong region.

-Water Sensitive Cities Australia
+Click here to visit our partner, Water Sensitive Cities Australia

 client: